ibm-cloud-docs/power-iaas/network-security.md

 The port 6443 is also open for miscellaneous purposes.
 This port will not be open for the WDC04 and DAL13 data centers.

-If you need extra ports to be opened, you can consider customer-specific firewall option that is currently available by using an IBM Cloud firewall, such as Vyatta, Juniper vSRX, or FortiGate, and by connecting to Power Systems™ Virtual Server by using [Direct Link Connect](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect).
-To understand the Power Systems™ Virtual Server connection methods, see [Network architecture diagrams](/docs/power-iaas?topic=power-iaas-network-architecture-diagrams#networking-environment).
+If you need extra ports to be opened, you can consider customer-specific firewall option that is currently available by using an IBM Cloud firewall, such as Vyatta, Juniper vSRX, or FortiGate, and by connecting to {{site.data.keyword.powerSys_notm}} by using [Direct Link Connect](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect).
+To understand the {{site.data.keyword.powerSys_notm}} connection methods, see [Network architecture diagrams](/docs/power-iaas?topic=power-iaas-network-architecture-diagrams#networking-environment).